deterritorial/dialectics/README.md

-# dialectics
+# totality

-Code, data, and models to support dialectics as a weapon of thinking, analysis and action.
+Code, data, and models to support totality as a weapon of thinking, analysis and action.